 Figure 8.
 KMT5A regulates protein turnover in the absence of p53.
-(A) KMT5A was knocked down with 2 independent siRNAs for 72 h.
-Protein was collected and analysed via Western blotting for KMT5A and CDC20, and α-tubulin was used as a loading control.
-(B) Expression of CDC20 and KMT5A in a parallel experiment analysed via qPCR.
-Data are shown as the mean fold change relative to that of N/S controls over 3 experimental repeats, +/- SEM.
-One-way ANOVA was used to determine statistical significance. p < 0.01; ns: not significant.
-The uncropped blots are shown in File S1.
+(A) KMT5A was knocked down with 2 independent siRNA for 72 hours.
+Protein was collected and analysed by western blotting for KMT5A, CDC20 and -tubulin was used as a loading control.
+(B) In a parallel experiment RNA was collected and gene expression of CDC20 and KMT5A analysed by QPCR.
+Data is shown as the mean fold change relative to N/S controls over 3 experimental repeats +/- SEM.
+One-way ANOVA was used to determine statistical significance.

-4. Discussion
+Discussion

-Alternative therapeutic targets are urgently required for the treatment of advanced prostate cancers which have relapsed after current standard-of-care therapies.
-As the androgen receptor remains a driver of disease in therapy relapse, proteins which positively modulate the transcriptional activity of the androgen receptor are proposed as putative therapeutic targets.
-The protein methyltransferase KMT5A has been shown to interact with the androgen receptor [4] and was proposed to offer therapeutic benefits to prostate cancer patients.
+Alternative therapeutic targets are urgently required for the treatment of advanced prostate cancers which have relapsed current standard of care therapies.
+As the androgen receptor remains a driver of disease at therapy relapse, proteins which positively modulate the transcriptional activity of the androgen receptor are proposed as putative therapeutic targets.
+The protein methyltransferase, KMT5A, has been shown to interact with the androgen receptor [4] and was proposed to offer therapeutic benefit to prostate cancer patients.
 However, the mechanisms by which KMT5A contributes to prostate cancer progression remains poorly understood.

-We uncovered that KMT5A can regulate the levels of the cell cycle regulator protein CDC20 both directly at the chromatin level via the modulation of histone methylation, and indirectly via the methylation of the tumour suppressor protein, p53.
+We uncovered that KMT5A can regulate the levels of the cell cycle regulator protein CDC20 both directly at the chromatin level via modulation of histone methylation, and indirectly via methylation of the tumour suppressor protein, p53.
 This relationship between CDC20 and KMT5A is supported by a significant positive correlation between KMT5A and CDC20 transcripts in prostate cancer patients (Figure 4).
-Whilst this relationship is independent of the androgen receptor (Figures 2 and S5), both proteins are described as oncogenes in prostate cancer.
-Critically, there are no reports describing the methylation-specific regulation of CDC20.
+Whilst this relationship is independent of the androgen receptor, both proteins are described as oncogenes in prostate cancer.
+Critically, there are no reports describing methylation specific regulation of CDC20.

 KMT5A is the only known methyltransferase to monomethylate histone H4K20.
-As the H4K20Me1 mark is traditionally associated with a compact chromatin landscape and gene repression [44-47], it is counterintuitive that KMT5A should function to facilitate CDC20 transcription.
-However, KMT5A-mediated H4K20Me1 is now well-documented to function as a transcriptional activator for some genes [48,49].
-Where this has been observed, there is generally a transcription factor which is implicated, for example TWIST [48].
-Furthermore, H4K20Me1 is associated with actively transcribing gene bodies [50] and more recently has been found to result in chromatin accessibility in highly transcribed genes throughout the cell cycle [51].
-A role for KMT5A in the pause and release of RNA pol II has also been revealed [52], further supporting the complex role of KMT5A in the positive regulation of gene transcription.
+As the H4K20Me1 mark is traditionally associated with a compact chromatin landscape and gene repression [44-47], it is counterintuitive that KMT5A should function to facilitate CDC20 transcription, however KMT5A mediated H4K20Me1 is now well documented to function as a transcriptional activator for some genes [48,49].
+Where this has been observed there is generally a transcription factor which is implicated, for example TWIST [48].
+Furthermore, H4K20Me1 is associated with actively transcribing gene bodies [50] and more recently has been found to result in chromatin accessibility at highly transcribed genes throughout the cell cycle [51].
+A role for KMT5A in the pause and release of RNA pol II has also been revealed [52] further supporting the complex role of KMT5A in the positive regulation of gene transcription.

-The methylation-dependent regulation of p53 activity by KMT5A is key to ensuring transcriptional activation [6,43], further highlighting the ability of KMT5A to influence gene expression programmes at multiple levels.
-Consistently, we observed that knockdown of KMT5A resulted in enhanced p53 acetylation at K382, which can only occur if this residue is not methylated.
+The methylation dependent regulation of p53 activity by KMT5A is key to ensuring transcriptional activation [6,43] further highlighting the ability of KMT5A to influence gene expression programmes at multiple levels.
+Consistently, we observe that knockdown of KMT5A results in enhanced p53 acetylation at K382 which can only occur if this residue is not methylated.
 Importantly, it is the subsequent phosphorylation event at S15 which facilitates the association of p53 with DNA which is enhanced upon KMT5A knockdown.
-This would permit the recruitment of HDAC1 and mSin3a to the CDC20 promoter to allow chromatin remodelling to occur and thereby inhibit the transcription of CDC20 [11].
-Importantly, we observed slightly different effects with each KMT5A-targeting siRNA in this experiment with regard to the ability of KMT5A knockdown to stabilise p53, making the interpretation of p53 post-translational modifications more complex.
-However, densitometry confirmed that both p53 phosphorylation and acetylation do increase with KMT5A knockdown with both siRNA sequences (Figure 7C).
-Therefore, it appears that there are two complementary mechanisms working together at the CDC20 promoter modulated by KMT5A to ensure the timely expression of this gene.
+This would permit the recruitment of HDAC1 and mSin3a to the CDC20 promoter to allow chromatin remodelling to occur and thereby inhibit transcription of CDC20 [11].
+Importantly, we observed slightly different effects with each KMT5A targeting siRNA in this experiment with regards to the ability of KMT5A knockdown to stabilise p53 making interpretation of the p53 post-translational modifications more complex.
+However, densitometry confirms that both p53 phosphorylation and acetylation do increase with KMT5A knockdown with both siRNA sequences (Figure 7C).
+Therefore, it appears that there are two complementary mechanisms working together at the CDC20 promoter modulated by KMT5A to ensure timely expression of this gene.